 Our WorkView All

-Americans routinely reach for over-the-counter (OTC) drugs to treat a wide variety of ailments.
-And they have a growing number of choices at their local drugstore: The OTC market now includes more than 300,000 products with annual sales of $32 billion.
-The items are diverse, ranging from antiperspirants and sunscreens to cough and cold medications and pain relievers.
+Americans routinely turn to over-the-counter (OTC) drugs to treat a wide variety of ailments, from coughs to stomachaches.
+And they have a growing number of choices: The OTC market now includes more than 300,000 products, with annual sales of $32 billion.
+But the framework for evaluating these medications, established in 1972, has not kept pace with scientific discovery, putting consumers at risk...
 Read More